ldab/MODBridge-and-Blynk/README.md

 To do:

-*Make registers and conf user frienfly
+-Make registers and conf user frienfly
-*App screenshots and examples
+-App screenshots and examples